EOFY is coming. Have you prepared your business in terms of tax planning? Here’s some…

 Finally, sell smart.
 Focus on your core business.
 Just because an opportunity arises, doesn’t mean you should take it.
 By all means, look at ways of adding new products and services to your clients, but do so strategically.

-Once you have the basics set up, Fullstack can work with you on more advanced techniques.
-It includes using different types of accounts.
+Once you have the basics set up, you can work toward more advanced techniques which might include using different types of accounts.
 For example, a stock account for large inventory purchases or employee payroll account (highly recommended).
 You may need a pass-through account or a GST account to quarantine cash that isn’t actually yours.